nking-1/Generativity/preprint.md

 However, one significant barrier stood in my way: I am not a physicist.
 I had taken Physics 1 and Physics 2 in college and done well, but I lacked the expertise to derive such a framework from first principles using the formal equations of quantum mechanics, relativity, or thermodynamics.

-Thanks to the increasingly polymathic capabilities of LLMs, which have been shown to achieve near-expert level in almost all domains of human knowledge, I was able to formulate Imax\mathcal{I}_{\text{max}} by simply asking the right questions in the right context.
+Thanks to the increasingly polymathic capabilities of LLMs, which have been shown to achieve near-expert level in almost all domains of human knowledge, I was able to formulate \( \mathcal{I}_{\text{max}} \) by simply asking the right questions in the right context.
 I only needed algebra, calculus, and dimensional analysis to verify the consistency of the results.
-GPT-4o, in particular, excelled at symbolic reasoning, helping derive Imax\mathcal{I}_{\text{max}} from first principles using thermodynamics, relativity, and quantum mechanics.
+GPT-4o, in particular, excelled at symbolic reasoning, helping derive \( \mathcal{I}_{\text{max}} \) from first principles using thermodynamics, relativity, and quantum mechanics.
 At every step, it identified relevant equations from the appropriate domains and guided their substitution.
-Because my intuition about the form of Imax∝S⋅ΔSΔt\mathcal{I}_{\text{max}} \propto S \cdot \frac{\Delta S}{\Delta t} was correct, the derivation followed naturally.
+Because my intuition about the form of \( \mathcal{I}_{\text{max}} \propto S \cdot \frac{\Delta S}{\Delta t} \) was correct, the derivation followed naturally.

-The ultimate test for Imax\mathcal{I}_{\text{max}} lies in empirical evidence and rigorous analysis by academics.
+The ultimate test for \( \mathcal{I}_{\text{max}} \) lies in empirical evidence and rigorous analysis by academics.
 If this framework withstands scrutiny, it will be humbling to have contributed a foundational idea to science.
 However, if it does not hold, I hope it will remain an intellectual curiosity—one that teaches me something new, even in failure.